Back to Blog

 One of the most common questions I get is: "Can I buy a home if I don't have a Social Security number?"
 The answer is yes.
 If you have an ITIN - an Individual Taxpayer Identification Number issued by the IRS - there are mortgage programs designed specifically for you.

 I want to be clear about something upfront: ITIN mortgage loans are completely legal.
+The Consumer Financial Protection Bureau (CFPB) enforces fair lending laws that prohibit discrimination in mortgage lending, and ITIN programs operate within that framework.
 They're offered by legitimate lenders.
 The IRS issues ITINs so that people can pay taxes regardless of their immigration status, and lenders have created mortgage programs that accept ITINs as valid identification for loan purposes.
-According to the IRS, there are millions of active ITINs in the United States (source: IRS.gov — ITIN information).
+According to the IRS, there are millions of active ITINs in the United States (source: IRS.gov - ITIN information).

 What Is an ITIN, Exactly?